ghostvirus62/ghostvirus62/README.md

-# Jogi - Just a Guy Who is Programmer for fun
+# Jogi - Trying to be a Penetration Tester
 voops, well @JogiJ62 here... <br/>
 well ammmm <br/>
 Just a student trying to do my best and help everyone as much as I can.. <br/>